-Hydrotherapy is basically using water in its various forms to heal or reduce trauma of the tissue in the body.
+Hydrotherapy is basically using water in its various forms to heal or reduce the trauma of the tissue in the body.
 Something as simple as soaking in the tub can have long-term beneficial properties.
-The use of hydro methods have been around since ancient times, using hot springs and cold dips.
-Improvements of these methods have been made along the way.
+The use of hydro methods has been around since ancient times, using hot springs and cold dips.
 In this article, we are expanding your knowledge of extra benefits that can happen with combining hydrotherapy with massage and other bodywork therapies.
-Also learn some self-care ideas you can do at home.
+Also, learn some self-care ideas you can do at home.

 Benefits of Hydrotherapy with Massage & Bodywork

 Using hydro methods with massage and bodywork treatments compliments and encourages healing on a deeper level.
 Massage uses techniques that manipulate the tissues in various ways and dynamics.
 Alone, massage encourages the flow of circulation.
 Now just imagine combining this with the assistance of the role hydrotherapy plays with circulation.

 This is especially ideal for chronic and stubborn muscles; meaning when someone has been suffering for an extended period of time with stressed and dehydrated muscles and tissues.
 When the issue is in the deeper layers of the muscles, it is difficult for the therapist to easily get to those levels.

 Multiple massage sessions are needed to release deep tightness.
 However, by the therapist using warm water or steam, the upper and mid-leveled muscle groups can relax more so that the lower levels can be reached.

 I mentioned before about “the various forms of water”.
 Well, what are those forms?
 Hydrotherapy uses water in its liquid, gaseous (steam), or solid (frozen) forms.
 The temperature in the liquid form can vary between heated water to cold.
 Application of these forms includes using hydrotherapy bags, cloth (washcloth or towel), a container of water (soak) or other creative methods.